 You can have the graphic organizer already drawn on the chart.

 Go ahead and print out a few (or have students draw them a head of time) pizzas, pies, or round objects that represent fractions.

-Then during the anchor chart creation process, you’ll work with students to record what fraction part each picture represents.
+Then during the anchor chart creation process (the actual teaching time), you’ll work with students to record what fraction part each picture represents.
 They can sketch additional pictures with numerical representations if you wish.